dcm4che-dockerfiles/keycloak-gatekeeper/README.md

    --cookie-refresh-name value               name of the cookie used to hold the encrypted refresh token (default: "kc-state")
-   --secure-cookie                           enforces the cookie to be secure (default: true) --http-only-cookie                        enforces the cookie is in http only mode (default: true) --match-claims value                      keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
+   --secure-cookie                           enforces the cookie to be secure (default: true) --http-only-cookie                        enforces the cookie is in http only mode (default: true) --same-site-cookie value                  enforces cookies to be send only to same site requests according to the policy (can be Strict|Lax|None) (default: "Lax")
+   --match-claims value                      keypair values for matching access token claims e.g. aud=myapp, iss=http://example.*
    --add-claims value                        extra claims from the token and inject into headers, e.g given_name -> X-Auth-Given-Name
    --tls-cert value                          path to ths TLS certificate